d1mo22/interfusta-web/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## TODO
-- Change the direction of the buisness
-- Images do not load from R2
 - Images do not erease from R2

 ## Future